DataJuggler/Blazor.Excelerate/README.md

 # Blazor.Excelerate
 <img height=192 width=192 src=https://github.com/DataJuggler/Blazor.Excelerate/blob/main/wwwroot/Images/ExcelerateLogoSmallWhite.png>

+Update 10.24.2021: While playing with Z-Indexes, I thought I had everything fixed, but I managed to get the ComboBox in the way of the download file.

+New fix coming in a few hours.

 Blazor.Excelerate is built with DataJuggler.Excelerate, which is built using EPP Plus version 4.5.3.3 (last free version).

 This Blazor project uses the following DataJuggler Nuget packages: